hiteshjoshi1/commands/aws_learn/networking/aws_route53.md

 6. Geoproximity Routing
 7. Multivalue Answer Routing

-Use Case -
-Your App is deployed in 3 Regions, for example -

-US Virginia
-APAC Singapore
-Ireland

 Routing will allow you to direct traffic across respective servers.

-This is defined in Route52 routing policies.
+## Route52 routing policies.

 ### Simple Routing Policy
+(Random)
 One record with multiple IP addresses linked to it is Simple Ruting. - need to create only one Simple Routing policy with multiple IPS in different lines.
 In Simple Routing Route53 would return any of the IP values to the end user randomly.

 ### Weighted Routing policy
+(Weighted)
 Split traffic based on the weights assigned.
 Example-
 70% traffic goes US Virginia